 - Allodynia is the pain sensation of a stimulus that doesn’t usually hurt.
 For example, you feel pain when washing your face or sitting on a chair.

 - Hyperalgesia is an exaggerated pain that would normally not be as severe in other individuals.

 The unusual heightened sensibility can occur in any of the senses, i.e., touch, sound, sight, and smell.
 If only one of the five senses is heightened, a specific name for that type of hyperesthesia is assigned — for example, tactile hyperesthesia, auditory hyperesthesia, and so on…

 - Olfactory (smell) sensitivity

-The increased sensitivity in any of these senses may cause pain in the specific sense that is affected.
+The increased sensitivity in any of these senses may cause pain in the affected sense.

-From this criteria, the sensory experience of autistic individuals can be heightened sensibility to sensory stimuli which describes the experience of hyperesthesia.
-Since autism is a spectrum, these experiences can vary in sensibility at different senses.
-Due to the lack of research linking hyperesthesia to autism, parents should seek the help of a qualified neurologist to confirm a diagnosis of hyperesthesia.
+From this criteria, the sensory experience of autistic individuals can be heightened sensibility to sensory stimuli, which describes the experience of hyperesthesia.
+Since autism is a spectrum, these experiences can vary in sensibility in different senses.

 Click here to find out more